 - Free Review Monitoring: Similar to Google Alerts but claims to not miss new reviews.

 - RepCheckup: Monitor reviews in one dashboard.
 Free for one location — costs a fee to add more.

 To monitor your customer reviews and testimonials manually, choose a day and time (once a week if you don’t often get reviews, a couple times a week if you’re seeing them coming in consistently) to click through the list of review sites you made during your review audit.
 Take note of any new ones on your spreadsheet and respond publicly if at all possible (yes, to good reviews AND bad).

 Ah, the question on everybody’s mind.
 What the heck do you do when someone on the internet says that, for lack of a better term… you suck?

-Well, there are approximately one million articles out there about how to do this effectively, so I’m not going to go in-depth here.
-Instead, I’m giving you a very simple task list to complete when you get a negative review.
-Copy-paste to your email or whatever you’d like to save it, as a little guide!
+Well, there are approximately 1 million articles out there about how to do this effectively, so we’re not going to go in-depth here.
+Instead, we’re giving you a very simple task list to complete when you get negative reviews.
+Copy-paste to your email or whatever you’d like to save it as a little guide!

 Got a negative review?
 Follow these steps ASAP